Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 If you’re a student union and you’re supplying catering (including hot takeaway food) to students both on behalf, and with the agreement, of the parent institution, as a concession you can treat your supplies in the same way as the parent institution itself.
 This means that you can treat your supplies as exempt when made by unions at universities, and other institutions supplying exempt education, and outside the scope of VAT when supplied at further education and sixth form colleges.

-This means that most supplies of food and drink made by the union, where the food is sold for consumption in the course of catering will be exempt (see sections 2 and section 3.
+This means that most supplies of food and drink made by the union, where the food is sold for consumption in the course of catering will be exempt (read sections 2 and 3 of this guidance).
 For example, food and drink sold from canteens, refectories and other catering outlets (excluding bars), plus food and drink sold from vending machines situated in canteens and similar areas.

-But it does not cover food and drink sold from campus shops, bars, tuck shops, other similar outlets and certain vending machines (see paragraph 2.4).
+But it does not cover food and drink sold from campus shops, bars, tuck shops, other similar outlets and certain vending machines (read paragraph 2.4 of this guidance).
 The concession does not cover any other goods or services supplied by the student unions.

 5.6 Retail scheme calculations